cybik/tk-quanta-baseline/README.md

 - linux-headers
 - dkms (Only when using this module with DKMS functionality)

-## Warning when installing the module:
+## Warning when installing modules

 Use either method only.
 Do not combine installation methods, such as starting with the build step below and proceeding to use the same build artifacts with the DKMS module.
 Otherwise the module built via dkms will fail to load with an `exec_format` error on newer kernels due to a mismatched version magic.